By far, the best decision I made after I got into snorkeling was to buy a waterproof action camera like a GoPro. For. Sure.

 The resolution that your GoPro shoots at has to do with how big the image or video is that it saves.
 Higher-resolution photo or video is bigger which makes it look clearer and crisper on a variety of screens, but it also takes up more room on your memory card and needs more computer power to process later.

 For most people, 2.7K is our recommended resolution level for video.
-Anything less is just not going to look that great, and 4K and 5K takes up a a lot more memory card space and can be intensive to process later if you don’t have a better computer.
+Anything less is just not going to look that great, and 4K and 5K takes up a a lot more memory card space and can be intensive to process later if you don’t have a better phone or computer.

-However, if you do have a larger high-speed memory card (256gb, at least) and a more powerful computer — something like a MacBook Pro (Amazon listing) or a higher-end PC laptop like a Dell XPS 15 (Amazon listing) — then definitely go for 4K!
+However, if you do have a larger high-speed memory card (256gb, at least) and a more powerful computer — something like a MacBook Pro (Amazon listing) or a higher-end PC laptop like a Dell XPS 15 (Amazon listing) — then definitely go for 4K at least!
 It’s going to look better, and if you have the tools to do the heavy lifting it needs, you’ll be happy that you did.

 For photos, just go ahead and pick the highest resolution possible.
 The difference in memory card space and computer power needed for the various resolutions of photos is negligible when compared to video, so you might as well get every bit of resolution out of those photos that you can.